Homeschooling an only child is not only possible, it is one the most enjoyable things you can ever chose to do.

 Establish a Social Framework

 If you have a preschool age child don’t wait until he’s of school age to start homeschooling.
-Homeschooling is a way of life, specially for an only child, it is not a set of text books that you lay out on the dining table when your kid turns 6 years old.
+Homeschooling is a way of life, specially for an only child, it is not a set of text books that you lay out on the dining table when your kid turns 5 or 6 years old.
 Whether your child goes to preschool or not, now is the time to focus on establishing his social network.

 An only child’s friends are the closest thing to siblings, so the earlier the friendships are made the better.